edvler/yii2-adldap-module/readme.md

 The mandatory changed options are:
 * admin_username: renamed to username
-* admin_passwort: renamed to passwort
+* admin_password: renamed to password
 * domain_controllers: renamed to hosts

 If you configure your username append your domain with **@domain.name**.
 Otherwise you maybe get